flanaganjames/WordOnRails/README.md

-Initial port of WordFriendSinatra to a Rails application
+=Initial port of WordFriendSinatra to a Rails application